tommyblue/pyRTAI/README.md

 # pyRTAI

-Python library to interact with [RTAI - the RealTime Application Interface for Linux from DIAPM](https://www.rtai.org/)
+Python library designed to interact with [RTAI - the RealTime Application Interface for Linux from DIAPM](https://www.rtai.org/)

 ## Configuration